Consensys/doc.orion/docs/index.md

 ## What is Orion?

 Orion is an open-source private transaction manager developed under the Apache 2.0 license and written in Java.
-The primary application of Orion is as the private transaction manager for [Pantheon](https://docs.pantheon.pegasys.tech/en/stable/).
+The primary application of Orion is as the private transaction manager for [Hyperledger Besu](https://besu.hyperledger.org/en/stable/).

 ## What can you do with Orion?